sjanhunen/dokimazo/papers/in-his-name-purpose.md

 In His Name: Purpose
 ====================

 So often the good news of the gospel is presented as an opportunity for us to invite Christ into our lives.
-This is completely upsidedown.
-It makes it look like we have the power in our hands, when in fact [we are powerless][1] to do this.
-It makes it look like we seek Him when in fact He seeks us.
-He invites us to be a part of His life and His purpose.
+This makes it seem as if we have the power to initiate this relationship.
+It suggest we are still somehow in control of our destiny.
+But this is completely upsidedown.
+In fact, we are [powerless][1] to do this.
+Our relationship with Christ is not initiated by [us first seeking Him][2]: He is the one that seeks out us.
+And He invites us to become part of His life and purpose.

 Christ illustrates this clearly in how He called His disciples to be a part of His earthly ministry.